Valentinian dynasty: The invasion of Italy (400–408) and the usurpation of Constantine III (407–411)

 In the summer of 401, Alaric entered north Italy, marching west on Mediolanum, until halted by Stilicho at Pollentia in Piedmont at Easter 402.
 Although Alaric withdrew until 407, the threat was sufficient for Honorius to move his court from Mediolanum, further south to Ravenna, for security.
 The unintended consequence of strengthening the forces in the north east of Italy was a weakening of the Roman presence beyond the alps.
 The north of Italy was again overrun by Radagaisus and the Ostrogoths from Pannonia in 405, though eventually repelled.
 In late 406, several waves of barbarians crossed the Rhine and swept through Belgica and Gaul to the Pyrenees, capturing many important Roman strongholds, including Trier.
-Simultaneously a series of revolts too place in Britain, raising usurpers, the last of which was Constantine, who crossed into Gaul in the spring of 407, taking command of the Roman forces there and advancing as far as the alps.
+Simultaneously a series of revolts took place in Britain, raising usurpers, the last of which was Constantine, who crossed into Gaul in the spring of 407, taking command of the Roman forces there and advancing as far as the alps.
 Meanwhile, Stilicho's attempts to appease Alaric and induce him to halt Constantine's advances was leading to both a deterioration in his relations with Honorius and his own popularity, culminating in a mutiny among the troops.
 Honorius then had Stilicho executed on 22 August 408.